vaccovecrana/shax/README.md

 `shax` is opinionated.
 It will:

-- Output only to `stderr` or JUL, no Files or TCP/UDP forwarding.
+- Output only to `stderr`, no Files or TCP/UDP forwarding.
 So plug your favorite log forwarding agent at the process level to capture log output.
 - Display time:
   - In the UTC timezone only (the entire planet lives there).
   - As `ISO-8601` extended offset date-time format.
   - As a Unix millisecond timestamp.
 - Not support `slf4j`'s MDC logging.

-If you're not okay with any of these, then `shax` is not for you.
+If you're not okay with these, then `shax` is not for you.

 Go back to [logstash-logback-encoder](https://github.com/logstash/logstash-logback-encoder) as it may suit your use case better.